The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The static quark-antiquark potential in arbitrary stationary background

 where we denoted $x_i' = \deriv{x_i}{\sigma}$.
 Using~\eqref{eq:induced-metric:1}--\eqref{eq:induced-metric:3} one can write down the Lagrangian density~as

 Here, we introduced following geometrical objects, which are the base terms in our work:

 Quantity~\eqref{eq:hab} characterizes a geometric coupling between directions $a$ and $b$ as seen by the string \worldsheet{}.
-For $a=b$, Eq.~\eqref{eq:gp} is the \worldsheet{} metric determinant for a string oriented purely along the $a$-direction.
+For $a=b$, Eq.~\eqref{eq:gp} corresponds to the determinant of the \worldsheet{} metric for a string oriented purely along the $a$-direction.
 Hence, $g_p$ in~\eqref{eq:lagrangian} defines the geometry of the background \spacetime{} swept by the unperturbed static string oriented along the $p$-direction.
 When $a \neq b$, $h_{ab}$ describes how motions in directions $a$ and $b$ couple in the string dynamics, so $h_{pi}$ in~\eqref{eq:lagrangian} reflects a geometrical connection between $x_p$ and $x_i$ directions.
 More precisely, $h_{ab}$ is a projection metric on the spatial sections with $x_0=\const$, that will be discussed later.

-Using~\eqref{eq:lagrangian}, we find a first integral of the equations of motion (EoM), which corresponds to the conserved Hamiltonian density:
+Using~\eqref{eq:lagrangian}, we find a first integral of the equations of motion (EoM), which corresponds to the conserved Hamiltonian density~\footnote{In fact, this is \textit{the reduced Hamiltonian density}, but for brevity we will simply call it the Hamiltonian density.
+For details see App.~\ref{sec:app:virasoro}}:

 where the quantities